All About Me

 • Performances throughout the camp day

-• 2022 show schedule available in August
+• 2023 show schedule will be availble in July

 Every group has a Group Leader, a Senior Counselor, a Junior Counselor, and two Counselors-In-Training (CITs).
 These 5 counselors remain with their group at every activity (note: Pre-k groups receive an extra CIT for more help).
 The group counselors are the core team responsible for making your child’s summer great!
 In addition to all these counselors, each specialty area (pool, art, sports, activities, etc.) has its own team.
 All told, the camp-wide ratio is approximately 2 ½ campers per staff member.
 Within a group, the ratio is 3:1 for Rookies, 4:1 for Juniors & Seniors, 5:1 for Varsity, and 6:1 for All-Stars.

 Our counselor program is unique among area camps.
 Almost all of our counselors start as CITs.
 We are highly selective in accepting CITs, and because they start at age 14, we have extra time to train and prepare them for more responsibility.
 As a result, by the time a counselor reaches Group Leader, they have generally been with us for 5+ years.
 All of our training happens under the close supervision of our Division Coordinators, who each supervise a small number of camp groups.
 Each Division Coordinator is an experienced member of our Leadership Team with an average of 20+ years of camping experience.

 Generally, yes.
 When camp forms are released each Spring, there is a place to request a friend.
 Provided these forms are returned in a timely manner, we are almost always able to match friend requests.
 There are generally two requirements: (1) friends must be in the same grade and (2) friends must be the same gender for our older groups which are not coed.